adityachaudharycode/MentorVerse/README.md

 ## Features of our webapp are given below as follows 👇

 - Mentor-student matching system
-- Real-time chat service so that student nd teacher can interact
+- In Real-time chat service so that student nd teacher can interact
 - Resource sharing platform for students and teachers
 - Analytics dashboard for mentors and students with graphical data
 - Student progress tracks easily